25+ Tearing Paper Activities: Turn Ripping into Play & Learning

 Plastic Containers + Lids

-Tearing Paper Art Activities
+Tearing Paper Art

 Bottle + Paper Stuffing

 This paper-stuffing activity involves dropping or stuffing torn pieces of paper into the neck of a bottle.
-Toddlers will have to use fine motor skills and problem-solving to fill the bottle up.
+Children will have to use fine motor skills and problem-solving to fill the bottle up.
 The end result is a colorful sensory bottle.

-Add items such as stones, beads, bells, or pipe cleaners to the bottle
+Extension: Add items such as stones, beads, bells, or pipe cleaners to the bottle

 Contact Paper Collage

 Tape a printer paper-sized piece of clear contact paper to the table, sticky side up.
 Set out different types of paper on the table.
-Then toddlers can tear, place, and peel paper to create a textured collage.
+Then kids can tear, place, and peel paper to create a textured collage.

-Tape the contact paper to the floor, table, wall, or even under the table.
+Alternative: Tape the contact paper to the floor, table, wall, or even under the table.

 Glue Collage